Executive Director of Transportation Services: David Allen

-The Department of Transportation Services (DOTS) is a self-supported agency under the staff supervision of the Vice President for Administration and Finance, and is the primary agency responsible for administering parking and transit management programs on the College Park campus.
+The Department of Transportation Services (DOTS) is a self-supported agency in the Division of Administration under the supervision of the Vice President and Chief Administration Officer, and is the primary agency responsible for administering parking and transit management programs on the College Park campus.
 DOTS is dedicated to providing service to the campus community through planning, education and enforcement.
 Honoring the mission and values of the University of Maryland, DOTS strives to provide access to safe, cost-effective, sustainable, and innovative services that anticipate the growing needs of our campus community.

 The University of Maryland is a gold-level Bicycle Friendly Campus.
 The BikeUMD program, a partnership between DOTS and University Recreation and Wellness, is responsible for bicycle education and encouragement on campus.
 BikeUMD offers classes, discounted safety gear, sponsored events, group rides and bicycle registration.
 The RecWell Bike Shop offers free bike maintenance and semester bike rentals.
 All bicycles on campus are required to be registered.
 Visit the Bike Index for free registration.

-Electric bikes, regular pedal bike and electric scooters (e-scooters) are available through our shared mobility system, Veo.
+Electric bikes and electric scooters (e-scooters) are available through our shared mobility system, Veo.
 All e-scooter riders should adhere to the university e-scooter regulations and safe riding practices indicated on our website.

 Parking registration is required for any motorized scooter parked on campus.
 Motorized scooter drivers are required to wear a helmet and eye protection while operating or riding a scooter.
 Any motorized scooter left unattended in an area not designated for scooter or motorcycle parking is subject to towing.
 Please visit the DOTS website for more information about motorized scooters and a map of motorized scooter parking locations.

 DOTS is responsible for managing and maintaining approximately 16,500 parking spaces at UMD.
 All students who plan to park on campus must register online before bringing a car to campus.
 Online student parking registration begins in July and August for fall or annual parking permits, in January for spring-only parking and in April for summer parking.
 Parking registration fees are billed to student accounts.
-Parking is assigned on a first come, first served basis according to credit level and housing status.
+Parking is assigned on a first-come, first-served basis according to credit level and housing status.
 Please visit the DOTS website for specific parking lot assignment information.
-Freshmen resident students are not eligible for campus parking and must apply for an exception to purchase a permit.

 The Shuttle-UM transit system, operated by DOTS, is supported mainly by student fees.
-Shuttle-UM provides commuter, evening, NITE Ride, paratransit and charter services to university students, faculty and staff while classes are in session.
-DOTS publishes a Campus Connections transit guide each semester, which contains current bus schedules as well as general information about getting around in the DC Metro area.
-Campus Connections guides are available at the DOTS office in Regents Drive Garage, the information desk at Stamp, residence halls and on the DOTS website.
-More information about Shuttle-UM is available online.
+Shuttle-UM provides fare-free commuter, evening, NITE Ride, paratransit and charter services to university students, faculty and staff while classes are in session.
+Information for each Shuttle-UM route including schedules, stop lists and route maps, is available on the DOTS website and is updated each semester.

 Sustainable Transportation: UMD Smart Commute

 UMD Smart Commute is a collection of programs that incentivizes the university community to make sustainable transportation choices.
 Through the Smart Commute trip planner, students can locate bike paths, carpool buddies and transit options.
-Smart Commute users who log their sustainable trips can earn reward points that are redeemable for prizes.
 To sign up for Smart Commute, visit the Smart Commute web platform.